ionic-team/ionic-cli/CONTRIBUTING.md

 1. `npm install` to install the dev tools.
 1. `npm run bootstrap` (will install package dependencies and link packages together)
+1. Optionally `npm run link` to make `ionic` point to your dev CLI.
 1. `npm run watch` will spin up TS & JS watch scripts for all packages.
 1. Typescript source files are in `packages/*/src`.
 1. Good luck! :muscle: Please open an issue if you have questions or something